JuliaStats/MixedModels.jl/docs/src/bootstrap.md

 package for [`R`](https://www.r-project.org) is fit by

 ```@example Main
-using DataFrames, Gadfly, MixedModels, Random
+using Gadfly, MixedModels, Random
+using DataFrames
 ```

 ```@example Main